lucregrassi/MEUS/README.md

 ```
 python3 explore_graph.py
 ```
-For each loop, this script will print the state of each peson in the graph and it will eventually generate a GIF containing the result of the simulation.
+For each loop, this script will print the state of each person in the graph and it will eventually generate a GIF containing the result of the simulation.